Jaded-Encoding-Thaumaturgy/lvsfunc/docs/getting_started/install.rst

     pip3 install git+https://github.com/Irrational-Encoding-Wizardry/lvsfunc.git --no-cache-dir -U

-It's recommended you use a release version over building from git, unless you require new functionality only available upstream.
+It's recommended you use a release version over building from git unless you require new functionality only available upstream.